txzhao/Model-Control-RCV/progress_log.md

   - workshop about project management and scrum;
   - git-cloned the new branch [*new_car_model*](https://github.com/ecward/car_demo/tree/new_car_model) (this branch already replaces the Toyota model with RCV) into local repo and tested its running (roslaunch car_demo [rcv_sim.launch](https://github.com/ecward/car_demo/blob/new_car_model/car_demo/launch/rcv_sim.launch)).
 You can find the command line for git-cloning a specific branch [here](https://stackoverflow.com/questions/4811434/clone-only-one-branch).
 - **unsolved:**
-  - It seems that rviz is automatically turned off when running the new branch.
-So perhaps we need to check this and modify it to have the rviz window popped up if those fancy properties, say camera views, are desired.
+  - ~~It seems that rviz is automatically turned off when running the new branch.
+So perhaps we need to check this and modify it to have the rviz window popped up if those fancy properties, say camera views, are desired~~ (solved in the record of [2017-11-09](#solved_issue_2)).
 - **next move:**
   - double-check the issue above.
 It could just be a program crashing problem;
   - literature reading.